odh-labs/predictive-maint/docs/image-detection-3-interconnect-setup.md

 ## Overview

 In this section, we move our Dashboard component to another cloud, Azure.
-In doing so we utilise an exciting new component Red Hat Application Interconnect (powered by Skupper).
+In doing so we utilise an exciting new component *Red Hat Application Interconnect (powered by Skupper)*.
 This simulates a scenario where we need part of our solution to another cloud, e.g. if our organisation has decided to move all reporting and dashboarding functionality to that cloud.
-In utilising Application Interconnect (powered by Skupper), we can create a secure, encrypted *narrow* tunnel between a service on one cluster and a service on another cluster.
+In utilising *Application Interconnect (powered by Skupper)*, we can create a secure, encrypted *narrow* tunnel between a service on one cluster and a service on another cluster.

 To do this, we'll move the Dashboard component to Azure's hosted OpenShift component, Azure Red Hat OpenShift (ARO).
+And we'll connect securely to the existing Minio Object storage implemenation on on ROSA to display the live data on the now Azure located webpage.

 The dashbard component architecture will look like this:
 ![images/7-interconnect-setup/1-dashboard-aro-interconnect.png](images/7-interconnect-setup/1-dashboard-aro-interconnect.png)